Access to this feature depends on your subscription level. Requires Infrastructure Pro.

 Alternative file to use for custom SSL certificate.

 Alternative path to use to find SSL certificate bundle file.

 Find and use data

-To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Integrations > On-host integrations and select one of the Apache integration links.
+To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Third-party services and select one of the Apache integration links.